Choosing Digital Marketing Channels: Performance & ROI

 I mention this because not all businesses can benefit from the same channel.
 There are industries in which certain channels work the best while others don’t.

-Later on, I’ll discuss how to pick out the digital marketing channels for your business that will generate the higher success rate.
+Later on, I’ll discuss how to pick out the digital marketing channels for your business that will generate a higher success rate.

 What are the major digital marketing channels and why?